St. Anne Shrine of Fall River: Healings

 Since the earliest days of the parish, Saint Anne has been associated with unexplained "miraculous" healings.
-Monsignor Adrien de Montaubricq, the first pastor of Saint Anne's parish was injured when staging collapsed during the blessing of the cornerstone of the "old" Hope Street Church.
-He promised that if he survived his injuries that he would dedicate the parish to the protection of Good Saint Anne.
-He survived and kept his end of the bargain and the parish was later dedicated to Saint Anne.
+Monsignor Adrien de Montaubricq, the first pastor of Saint Anne's Parish, was injured when staging collapsed during the blessing of the cornerstone of the "old" Hope Street Church.
+He promised that if he survived his injuries, he would dedicate the parish to the protection of Good Saint Anne.
+He survived and kept his end of the bargain, and the parish was later dedicated to Saint Anne.

-Since that time an annual Novena to Saint Anne was held to prepare the parish for her Feast Day on July 26.
+Since then, an annual Novena to Saint Anne was held to prepare the parish for her Feast Day on July 26.

-When the "new" church was built and dedicated on South Main Street.
-The Dominican Friars envisioned that it would serve as a great shrine that would attract pilgrims from all over, much like the Shrine of Sainte Anne de Beaupre in Quebec, Canada.
-By the mid-1920s, the shrine began to flourish so that an official director was named to overtake its daily operation.
-Pilgrims began to flock to the shrine from all over the region to hear sermons from various priests, attend novena and healing services, and to venerate the first class relics of Saint Anne.
+When the "new" church was built and dedicated on South Main Street, the Dominican Friars envisioned that it would serve as a great shrine that would attract pilgrims from all over, much like the Shrine of Sainte-Anne-de-Beaupré in Quebec, Canada.
+By the mid-1920s, the shrine began to flourish and so an official director was named to overtake its daily operation.
+Pilgrims began to flock to the shrine from all over the region to hear sermons from various priests, attend novena and healing services, and venerate the first-class relics of Saint Anne.

-During these healing services, pilgrims would come with canes, crutches, wheelchairs, and other maladies seeking the intercession of Good Saint Anne.
+During the healing services, pilgrims would come with canes, crutches, wheelchairs, and other maladies seeking the intercession of Good Saint Anne.
 They would be prayed over by Father Marchildon and anointed with the oil of Saint Anne.
-He often would then instruct the "ill pilgrims" to offer a nine-day novena to Saint Anne every day at the same time and that, on the ninth day, their malady would be healed.
-Many of these individuals would return to the shrine as instructed this time "healed" and would leave their crutches, canes, and wheelchairs as a token of thanksgiving to Saint Anne.
-These crutches to this day are still on display at the shrine for pilgrims to bear witness to the healing power of Saint Anne.
+He often would then instruct the "ill pilgrims" to offer a nine-day novena to Saint Anne every day at the same time and that on the ninth day, their malady would be healed.
+Many of the individuals would return to the shrine as instructed this time "healed" and would leave their crutches, canes, and wheelchairs as a token of thanksgiving to Saint Anne.
+They are still on display at the shrine for pilgrims to bear witness to the healing power of Saint Anne.

 While these "healings" where never officially investigated or approved by the Catholic Church.
-The Dominican Friars who ran the shrine for over 90 years felt it was extremely important to document such healings.
-These documents are now housed in the Archives of the Dominican Order in Montreal, Canada.
+The Dominican Friars, who ran the shrine for over 90 years, felt that it was very important to document such healings.
+The documents are now housed in the Archives of the Dominican Order in Montreal, Canada.

 Closure

-The main upper church was closed in May 2015 when a large piece of plaster fell off a wall during Mass.
+The main upper church was closed in May 2015, when a large piece of plaster fell off a wall during Mass.
 Subsequently, weekend Masses were held in the lower crypt church shrine.
-On October 15, 2018, Bishop Edgar da Cunha announced that St. Anne's would close as a parish church on the Feast of Christ the King, November 25, 2018.
+On October 15, 2018, Bishop Edgar da Cunha announced that St. Anne's would close as a parish church on the Feast of Christ the King that year, on November 25.